DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 ### Use Anti-Forgery Tokens With the Dashboard Designer

-1. Use the following view code to inject a anti-forgery token into a Dashboard.
+1. Use the following view code to inject a anti-forgery token into a Dashboard's AJAX request header.

    ```cs
     <script type="text/javascript">